mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 The `check_partials` command can be used to check partial derivatives when modifying or creating components.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 27 begin
+  :start-after: checkpoint 27
-  :end-before: #docs section 27 end
+  :end-before: checkpoint 28

 Now we put the code together, run it, and see the output: